STGEW/education_report_for_youtube_faces_db/README.md

 The prediction is extremely inaccurate and the results are super strange.
 It seems like the prediction points are almost identical for different images.
 I can't explain that.

 ## My mistakes during the whole process.
-1) using ReLu after the last Linear layer
+1) using ReLu after the last Linear layerэпшк/ц
 2) estimating Loss function for each batch, instead of accumulating it for all batches and estimating it for the whole epoch